IBM/D2A/README.md

 ### Why D2A?

 Given programs can exhibit diverse behaviors, training machine learning models for code understanding and vulnerability detection requires large datasets.
 However, according to [a recent survey](https://ieeexplore.ieee.org/document/9108283), lacking good and real-world datasets has become a major barrier for this field.
 Many existing works created self-constructed datasets based on different criteria and only a few fully released their datasets.
-We compare popluar publically available datatsets for vulnerablity detection tasks as follows
+The following table summarizes the characteristics of a few popular publicly available datasets for software vulnerability detection tasks.

 ![Dataset Comparison.](docs/assets/dataset_comparison.png)

-Note: Because there is no oracle, there is no perfect dataset that is large enough and has 100% correct labels for AI-based vulnerability detection tasks.
+Note: Due to the lack of oracle, there is no perfect dataset that is large enough and has 100% correct labels for AI-based vulnerability detection tasks.
 Datasets generated from manual reviews have better quality labels in general.
 However, limited by their nature, they are usually not large enough for model training.
-On the other hand, the quality of the D2A dataset is bounded by the capacity of static analysis.
-D2A can produce large datasets with better labels comparing to the ones labeled solely by static analysis, and complement existing high-quality datasets.
+On the other hand, although the quality of the D2A dataset is bounded by the capacity of static analysis,D2A can produce large datasets with better labels comparing to the ones labeled solely by static analysis, and complement existing high-quality datasets.

 ### Differential Analysis and D2A Dataset Generation Pipeline